joshwd/hugosite/content/posts/senegal-covid.md

 Due to the ongoing COVID-19 crisis, we decided to adapt a planned survey to measure some impacts of the crisis on groundnut farmers in Senegal.
 Our sample is constructed using membership lists from several cooperative organizations in the Kaolack region (the ``groundnut basin'' of Senegal), with approximately 1/3 of the sample drawn from past project participants.
+The sample consists of approximately 1000 farmers in total.
 Farmers were surveyed over the phone, with enumerators working from home.
-The phone survey was conducted in partnership [CRDES](http://crdes.sn/), with special thanks to Dr. Samba Mbaye, Mariama Konte, and Medoune Sall for their help with the project.
+The phone survey was conducted in partnership WITH [CRDES](http://crdes.sn/), with special thanks to Dr. Samba Mbaye, Mariama Konte, and Medoune Sall for their help with the project.

 ### Summary of findings